nam20485/OdbDesign/docs/README.md

 All code, dependency packages, and Docker images are scanned for security vulnerabilities, using extended security scanning rule profiles (these are more secure than the default base scanning rule profiles).

+>The project has earned a high scores on the open source security scorecard.
+Details can be seen in the [Project Security](#project-security) section below.

 It is built using the latest available version of the C++ standard and is compiled with the latest available compiler versions.
 The parser is also built using the latest available versions of all of its dependencies and is regularly updated to use the latest versions of those dependencies as they are released.

 >These checks are run against all branches starting with development, so there is no chance of a security vulnerability being introduced into the main and release branches.
 Docker's Scout Suite is used to scan the Docker image for security vulnerabilities, and GitHub's CodeQL is used to scan the code for security vulnerabilities.